allan-bonadio/squishy_electron_4/articles/README.quantum.txt

 Also must have shared between JS and C++:
 - animation period?
-- potential energy as function of state; scalars not complex
+- potential/voltage energy as function of state; scalars not complex
 - elapsed time

 Also must have in C++; not sure if JS cares: